New Student Checklist

-On your financial aid estimate, you will see a charge for health insurance ($1,560 for the 2021-22 academic year).
+On your financial aid estimate, you will see a charge for health insurance.
 This is a charge that can be waived if the student has health insurance coverage that is compatible with Covered California.

 To ensure that you are prepared for fall, check out your To Do List for any outstanding items.
 Visit home.apu.edu and select “To Dos” to see which tasks are left.

 You and your guests are invited to experience Welcome Weekend at Azusa Pacific University!
 Be prepared for fun, informative, and meaningful events for students, families, and guests.
-Welcome Weekend, which is led by the Office of Campus Life, will help you get connected, learn about campus resources, and help you feel at home as you get ready for your first year at APU.
+Welcome Weekend, led by the Office of Campus Life, helps you get connected, learn about campus resources, and feel at home as you get ready for your first year at APU.

-The Cougar Traditional dining plan is required for all incoming transfer students living in residence halls, and enrollment in the plan is automatic.
+Cougar Plan C is required for all incoming transfer students living in residence halls, and enrollment in the plan is automatic.
 If you have been approved to live in an on-campus apartment, you are not required to purchase a dining plan but can do so as a supplement to making your own food.
 Enroll in a dining plan through home.apu.edu by selecting “My Resources,” then “General,” then “Other,” then “Meal Plan Selection.”

 Your first statement will be available in early July and can be accessed through our online Billing and Payment System.
-Your first payment will be due August 1.
-For questions, contact the Undergraduate Enrollment Services Center at (626) 815-2020.
+Your first payment is due August 1.
+For questions, contact the Student Services Center at (626) 815-2020.

 Due August 1

-This is the first of four payments in your fall 2021 payment plan.
+This is the first of four payments in your fall 2024 payment plan.
 Make the payment through our online Billing and Payment System.
-For questions, contact the Undergraduate Enrollment Services Center at (626) 815-2020.
+For questions, contact the Student Services Center at (626) 815-2020.

-If you have been approved to live on campus, watch for your housing assignment and roommate information!
+If you have applied to live on campus, watch for your housing assignment and roommate information.
 You’ll receive an email with instructions on how to view your assignment.

-If you plan to live on campus, it’s time to purchase those much needed items like bedding, school supplies, toiletries, and more.
+If you plan to live on campus, it’s time to purchase those much-needed items such as bedding, school supplies, toiletries, and more.
 Use the Housing Packing List to help as you shop, and be sure to coordinate any big items with your roommate(s).